-The institution's academic programs actively involve students in learning, take into account students' prior knowledge of the subject matter, challenge students to meet high standards of performance, offer opportunities for them to practice, generalize, and apply what they have learned, and provide them with appropriate and ongoing feedback about their performance and how it can be improved.
+2.5 The institution's academic programs actively involve students in learning, take into account students' prior knowledge of the subject matter, challenge students to meet high standards of performance, offer opportunities for them to practice, generalize, and apply what they have learned, and provide them with appropriate and ongoing feedback about their performance and how it can be improved.
+See also CFR 4.4

-The institution demonstrates that its graduates consistently achieve its stated learning outcomes and established standards of performance.
+2, 6 The institution demonstrates that its graduates consistently achieve its stated learning outcomes and established standards of performance.
 The institution ensures that its expectations for student learning are embedded in the standards that faculty use to evaluate student work.